QuantLet/Styleguide-and-FAQ/Styleguide.md

 ### Is is very important to type the exact apostrophe character <'> as displayed above!!
 Depending on your keyboard and/or editor some other apostrophe variants can appear.
 Then you have to correct them manually or via Copy&Paste in order to achieve the version above.

-- _Optional_ data fields, where no description is provided, can be omitted completely (Above example includes them for illustration purposes anyway).
+- __Optional__ data fields, where no description is provided, can be omitted completely (Above example includes them for illustration purposes anyway).
 The automatic Readme.md creation process also skips empty data fields.
+- The order of appearance of the data fields is irrelevant.
+They are treated as an "unordered list".
+Only their presence and content behind the colon ' : ' is crucial.

 ```yaml